nymtech/nym/documentation/dev-portal/src/events/37c3/nym-vpn.md

 # NymVPN alpha

 Nym has announced [NymVPN](https://nymvpn.com/en) and presented the [NymVPN Litepaper](https://nymvpn.com/nymVPN-litepaper.pdf).
 At CCC 2023 we have the unique opportunity to do the first alpha public testing.
-This page provides a how to guide, explaining steps to install and run NymVPN CLI and UI over Nym Sandbox testnet environment.
+This page provides a how to guide, explaining steps to install and run NymVPN CLI and GUI on the Nym Sandbox testnet.

 NymVPN is a client that uses [Nym Mixnet](https://nymtech.net) to anonymise users entire internet traffic.

-The default is 5-hops (including Entry and Exit Gateways)
+The default is to run in 5-hop mode:

 ```
                       ┌─►mix──┐  mix     mix